Philosophy (PHIL)

 PHIL 3501 Philosophy of War and Peace (3 credits)

 Examines historical and contemporary ethical debates about the justification of war, the conduct of war and the means of fighting wars.
-Topics include just war theory, pacifism, terrorism, humanitarian intervention, war crimes, the privatization of war and the ethical implications of new military technologies.
+Possible topics include: just war theory, pacifism, terrorism, humanitarian intervention, war crimes, the privatization of war and the ethical implications of new military technologies.

 Level of Study: Undergraduate